Shingle Springs Band of Miwok Indians: Reservation

 On June 14, 2013, Rep. Tom McClintock introduced into the United States House of Representatives the bill to authorize the Secretary of the Interior to take certain Federal lands located in El Dorado County, California, into trust for the benefit of the Shingle Springs Band of Miwok Indians (H.R.
 2388; 113th Congress).
-The bill would take specified federal land in El Dorado County, California, into trust for the Shingle Springs Band of Miwok Indians.
+The bill would take specified federal land in El Dorado County, into trust for the Shingle Springs Band of Miwok Indians.
 The United States Secretary of the Interior would be responsible for carrying this out.
 The United States Department of the Interior provided the following background information about the situation when it testified about the bill before the Subcommittee on Indian and Alaska Native Affairs of the House Natural Resources Committee: "On December 16, 1916, the Secretary of the Interior purchased the 160-acre Shingle Springs Rancheria east of Sacramento in El Dorado County, California at the request of the Sacramento-Verona Band of Miwok Indians.
 Today's members of the Shingle Springs Rancheria are descendants of the Miwok and Maidu Indians who once lived in this region.
 Currently, there are approximately 500 enrolled members of the Tribe, with about 140 living on the Rancheria.
 The tribe has expressed an interest in expanding the Rancheria by adding adjacent BLM-managed lands for improved access and additional residential housing for the tribe."